kpaje/liri-node-app/README.md

 # liri-node-app

 An application with capabilities of searching:
--OMDB for movie details
+* OMDB for movie details
--Spotify for song details
+* Spotify for song details
--Bands in Town for an upcoming concert
+* Bands in Town for an upcoming concert

 ## NPM packages:
--dotenv
+* dotenv
--bandsintown
+* bandsintown
--request
+* request
--fs
+* fs
--moment
+* moment
--inquirer
+* inquirer
--node-spotify-api
+* node-spotify-api

 #### Bands in Town
 ![](http://g.recordit.co/oCeUQ0fsUf.gif)